onox/wayland-ada/README.md

 "gprbuild -P all_executables.gpr".
 Alternatively open all_executables.gpr
 with the GPS and then select Build -> Project -> Build All.

-The Ada binding (package Posix.Wayland) is auto-generated from wayland.xml by the application xml_parser.gpr.
-It can be compiled by GNAT FSF version 7.2 and GNAT Community Edition 2017.
+The Ada binding (package Posix.Wayland_Client) has been auto-generated from wayland.xml by the application xml_parser.gpr and then subsequently manually edited.
+All Ada source code can be compiled by GNAT FSF version 7.2 and GNAT Community Edition 2017.

 To do anything in Wayland one needs proxy objects to components (called interfaces in Wayland terminology)